 The Pangolin Voyager has five cabins but we restrict group sizes to a maximum of eight people at a time plus a guide/pilot or photographic host if required.

-Each of the cabins are air conditioned* and en suite and can be configured as either double beds or twin beds depending on the needs of the group.
+Each of the cabins is air-conditioned* and en suite and can be configured as either double beds or twin beds depending on the needs of the group.

 At the front of the middle deck is the galley (producing delicious food and snacks throughout the day) and the bridge which you are welcome to visit.

-On the upper level you will find a large deck which is semi covered with a sun shade along with several loungers and chairs to relax during the day.
-There are 360 degree views and it is the perfect place to relax with a good book and a drink of your choice.
+On the upper level, you will find a large deck that is semi-covered with a sunshade along with several loungers and chairs to relax during the day.
+There are 360-degree views and it is the perfect place to relax with a good book and a drink of your choice.

 On these morning cruises you will see plenty of hippo grazing out of the water, crocs hauling themselves out onto the banks, a multitude of bird species and even some larger mammals like buffalo and elephant grazing on the softer grasses along the river banks.
 For guests not wanting such an early start then the coffee will stay warm and ready for you and you are invited to enjoy the first morning rays of sunshine from the rooftop deck with binoculars perhaps whenever you are ready.

 We normally return from the morning photo boat excursion around 09.30 (depending on the season) to enjoy a hearty cooked breakfast as we set off to cruise to our next mooring point along the river.